hayamiz/twittering-mode/README.markdown

       the pointed tweet and not an official/native retweet.
     - `C-uC-c RET`: Post an official/native retweet.
     - `d`: Send a direct message.
-    - `C-cD`: Delete the pointed tweet.
+    - `C-cC-w`: Delete the pointed tweet.

     Enjoy!